apache/www-site/content/foundation/preFAQ.md

-If you have sent us mail because you think you have traced spam to a system that displays the 'It Worked!' page, or another page indicating that Apache is running on the system, the same advice applies: it is **not** our system, they are just using Web software we develop and distribute for free.
+If you have sent us mail because you think you have traced spam to a system that displays the 'It Worked!' page, or another page indicating that Apache is running on the system, the same advice applies: it is **not** our system; they are just using Web software we develop and distribute for free.
 The Web software has nothing to do with email or spam, it's just running on the same system.
 Apache has as much to do with email as Tetris does, and assuming we're responsible in any way for the spam is as